 Contents

-Probability axioms, basic combinatorics, random variables, independence and conditional probability, expected values (review, only problems and online material), inequalities (Markov, Chebyshev, Jensen), (weak) Law large numbers, entropy and mutual information.
-Properties of Gaussian distributions, central limit theorem.
+Probability axioms, basic combinatorics, random variables, independence and conditional probability, Bayes formula, total probability.
+Expected values, variance-covariance matrix, inequalities (Markov, Chebyshev, Chernoff, Jensen), (weak) law large numbers, central limit theorem.
+Properties of multivariate Gaussian distributions.
+Entropy, mutual information, KL-divergence, and cross entropy.

 Maximum likelihood and bayesian estimation.
 Decision functions, Loss, Risk, Empirical Risk minimization.
 Approximation and estimation.
 Bias-variance tradeoff.
 Classification.
-Linear regression.
+Linear regression, Logistic regression. k-means, clustering.
+Random forest.
+Introduction to Neural networks: FFNN, backprop, SGD, CNN, RNN, Autoencoders

 Activities